 The project objectives were essential to meeting to construction milestones on Barrow Island, resulting in cost savings for the client.

-Cementing EnerMech EPS’s reputation for fast responsiveness to client requirements, a specialised team of 10 EEHA Instrumentation specialists were mobilised within an extremely tight schedule.
-EnerMech EPS overcame significant logistical complexities which included securing appropriate visas, and organising flights and transport to ensure client deadlines were met.
+Cementing EnerMech’s reputation for fast responsiveness to client requirements, a specialised team of 10 EEHA Instrumentation specialists were mobilised within an extremely tight schedule.
+EnerMech overcame significant logistical complexities which included securing appropriate visas, and organising flights and transport to ensure client deadlines were met.

 The inspections were safely carried out to the highest standard while still meeting or exceeding all project milestones despite often challenging conditions.
 Successful project completion culminated in significant cost and time savings for our client.